By: Dave Olsen

 - Large range of alloy choices.

-- Tooling costs are often less expensive than forging dies.
+- Tooling costs in the metal casting process are often less expensive than forging dies.

 - For forgings, custom alloys are more difficult to produce whereas with casting, alloys including nickel, chrome, and moly can be added at the melting stage.